Lobachevsky/GnuPlotForExcel/README.md

 The add-in needs to know where the GnuPlot executable can be found on your computer.
 Often it is C:\Program Files\gnuplot\bin, but it can be anywhere.
 Click the Setup button in the GNUPLOT ribbon and fill in the relevant field in the dialogue box.
 This information will be saved in your computer's registry and needs to be entered only once.

-6. Use the GnuPlot.xlsx helper workbook.
+6. Use the GnuPlot.xlsx helper workbook and/or the GnuPlot.xltx template.

 This is an empty workbook with the context menus configured so that you don't need to click around the ribbon to find the options, instead they are right there when you right click.
+Alternatively, the GnuPlot.xltx is a normal Excel template which accomplishes the same thing.
+Note there is no VBA code here, only ribbon XML definitions.

 7. Your first GnuPlot